 Before officially opening your lake house for the season, perform a thorough cleaning, dusting, and vacuuming of your property.
 Eliminate piles of clutter where spiders and their prey hide.
 Remove items from shelves and clean all the nooks and crannies.

-Other places at the lake house to clear of bugs and debris include:
+Other places to clear of bugs and debris include:

 Under beds, chairs, and sofas